Chuxuan-a/CSC207-Project-Group-18/README.md

 User stories:

-Chuxuan -- As a user, I want a personal account to record my health data and provide a nutritional analysis.
+Chuxuan -- As a user, I want agit  personal account to record my health data and provide a nutritional analysis.
 From a user interaction perspective, this app should have a signup page, a login page, and a display page for personal analysis.

 Jeffrey -- As a user, I would like this app to offer me a daily meal plan based on my health data.
 In terms of user interaction, it is to show the daily meal schedule through a clear window.